Phoenix Rising Re-Signs Defender Pape Mar Boye to Multi-Year Contract

 Named Rising's captain ahead of the 2025 season, Boye wore the armband in each of his 12 starts, including for each of the club's playoff matches.
 Notably, the defender played every possible minute over the final six matches of the season.

-"Having our captain back is massive toward our objectives and goals we want to reach as a club," said Rising Head Coach Pa-Modou Kah. "(Boye) grew so much as a person and lead and we are looking forward to him having a big great season in 2026."
+"Having our captain back is massive toward our objectives and goals we want to reach as a club," said Rising Head Coach Pa-Modou Kah. "(Boye) grew so much as a person and leader last season.
+We are looking forward to him having a great season in 2026."

 A product of the Galaxy Football Academy in Senegal, Boye moved to the United States to attend Montverde Academy before continuing his career at Clemson University.
 There, he led the Tigers to the 2023 NCAA men's soccer title, earning College Cup Defensive MVP honors in the process.